-Decision trees are yet another method in machine learning that is used for classifying outcomes.
+Decision trees are yet another method of machine learning that is used for classifying outcomes.
 Decision trees are very useful for, as you can guess, making decisions based on the characteristics of the data.

-In this post we will discuss the following
+In this post, we will discuss the following

 - Physical traits of decision trees